RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode.md

 Languages (not Rexx) that have keywords mostly avoid having these keywords in Unicode.

+## Non-printing characters
+There should be a decision whether to count non-printing characters or not, and in which bifs.
+For example for __centre()__ it seems counterproductive to count the number of invisible characters.ß

 ## Which BIFs are impacted by Unicode versus ASCII/EBCDIC

 - __length()__: length('Café') should be 4, not 5.
 The word has 5 bytes but 4 characters.